 Chase Lo (they/them) is an actor, writer, director, and movement artist whose creative journey spans Toronto, Montreal, and Taipei.
 Their directorial debut, Something’s Phishy—which they co-wrote and starred in—won outACTRAto’s Queer Your Stories Pitch.
 Something’s Phishy had its world premiere at the 2024 Inside Out 2SLGBTQ+ Film Festival, followed by its U.S. premiere at the July 2025 NewFilmmakers Los Angeles Monthly Film Festival.

-Chase is currently part of the Reelworld Screen Institute’s Emerging 20 Program, where they are developing their first feature film, Glimmer—a neo-noir dark comedy about a people-pleasing banker who enters the world of sex work and becomes a vigilante to save their missing friend.
-Alongside this, Chase is also developing the TV series Imperial Threads, which follows a troubled foster teen who discovers a mystical jade hairpin that transports her to ancient China, where she embodies a powerful empress with extraordinary magic.
-It’s a genre-blending story that weaves modern-day drama with the opulence and intrigue of the Tang Dynasty, exploring heritage, survival, and chosen family.
+Chase took part in the Reelworld Screen Institute’s Emerging 20 Program, where they wrote their first feature film, Glimmer—a neo-noir dark comedy about a people-pleasing banker who enters the world of sex work and becomes a vigilante to save their missing friend.

 Photo by Jaclyn Vogl, MUA by Olive Grey, Styling by Mars Alexander